The Atlass Programme

 Assessment

-The assessment of students in-person, either physically or virtually, typically take place at specified times and are therefore time constrained by their nature (for example presentations (live or pre-recorded), group or individual critiques etc).
+The assessment of students in-person, either physically or virtually, typically take place at specified times and are therefore time constrained by their nature.

 There are several assessment measures for course participants: